Tenpi/Defuser/readme.md

 xattr -d com.apple.quarantine dialog/dialog
 ```

+### Windows

+Do not install it in `C:/Program Files` because the application needs
+write access to the installation location.

 ### CUDA

 This is the torch compiled with CUDA support, replace the one in `_internal/torch` with this one.